‘WHEN AUTUMN IS HERE’ BY HOVSEP PUSHMAN (1930)

 Pushman returned to the US in 1921 and opened a New York City studio in the Carnegie Hall Building on 7th Avenue.
 It was here that his artistic identity began to fully take shape.
 His later career would be largely devoted to one subject, oriental mysticism—and to one form, the still life.
 At the urging of Erwin S. Barrie, its director, Pushman joined Grand Central Art Galleries as a member artist.
 The 1932 exhibition of his paintings and prints there created a sensation.
 All 16 of his works were sold on opening day.
 This phenomenon was followed by critical acclaim and public approval.
 He continued to exhibit at the Galleries for the rest of his life—first at their original location on the 6th floor of Grand Central, and, following their 1958 relocation, on the 2nd floor of the Biltmore Hotel.

-Today, Pushman's works are in the collections of the Metropolitan Museum of Art in New York, the Museum of Fine Arts in Boston, the Seattle Art Museum, the San Diego Museum of Art, the Houston Art Museum, and the National Gallery of Armenia in Yerevan, among others.
-Pushman continued to paint in his New York studio until a few months before his death in 1966.
+Today, Pushman’s works are in the collections of the Metropolitan Museum of Art in New York, the Museum of Fine Arts in Boston, the Seattle Art Museum, the San Diego Museum of Art, the Houston Art Museum, and the National Gallery of Armenia in Yerevan, among others.
+Pushman continued to paint in his New York studio until a few months before he died in 1966.

 A portrait of Pushman’s niece, Dora, at the age of fourteen, dressed in traditional Armenian costume, was presented to Woodrow Wilson in thanks for his efforts to aid the Armenian people during WWI.
 Still on display to the public today, L’Esperance now hangs in the Woodrow Wilson House in D.C., the converted private Washington home where Wilson moved after leaving office.